corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 Our Helm values file now has a parameter to specifysecret name under `Values.workers.rest.tls.secretName`.
 If this optional value is not provided, Helm will generate certificate data at installation time and will automatically create K8s secret for REST Worker to use.

 {{< note >}}
-If the TLS certificate has been installed as a K8s secret and subsequently secret data modified, REST Worker Pod will not currently detect a change in the TLS certificate data until Pod is restarted.
+If the TLS certificate has been installed as a Kubernetes secret and subsequently secret data modified, REST Worker Pod will not currently detect a change in the TLS certificate data until Pod is restarted.
 {{</ note >}}

 ## Certificate information provided as PKCS12 key store